Nomadic-Drones/rustycan4docker/README.md

 docker run --rm -it --name a2 alpine

 # Create the network
-docker network create --driver rustyvxcan -o vxcan.dev=vcan -o vxcan.id=0 -o vxcan.peer=vxcanp rust_can1
+docker network create --driver nomadicdrones/rustycan4docker -o vxcan.dev=vcan -o vxcan.id=0 -o vxcan.peer=vxcanp rust_can1

 # Connect the network to the containers
 docker network connect rust_can1 a1